-MB: Here’s the thing, though: The WAYB is not cheap—it’s about six times the cost of a more affordable simple car seat such as the Cosco Scenera Next Convertible Car Seat and more than double the price of the slightly more sophisticated Evenflo Sonus 65 Convertible Car Seat, both popular options for traveling fams.
+MB: Here’s the thing, though: The WAYB is not cheap—it’s more than six times the cost of a more affordable simple car seat such as the Cosco Scenera Next Convertible Car Seat and more than three times the price of the slightly more sophisticated Evenflo Sonus 65 Convertible Car Seat, both popular options for traveling fams.
 I hate spending a lot on gear like this because these life phases are so fleeting, but after comparing and mulling (and comparing and mulling), I decided to conquer my analysis paralysis with a purchase.

 Best.
 Decision.
 Ever.